JustinSu11/Byte-Cast-Productivity-App/README.md

 # Byte-Cast-Productivity-App

 To run:
-  1. Navigate to DesktopAppApplication.java
+  1. Navigate to Launch found in pickitup/src/main/java/com/example/pickitup
-  2. Right-Click and select "run DesktopAppAppl...main()"
+  2. Right-Click and select "run Launch.main()"

 If there is an error make sure your SDK and environment is set to Java 17:
   1. Open a new command prompt